druths/enchant/README.md

 	enchant -H <hostname> -P <port> txt -u <username> -p <password> test "My First Block" "Hello world!"

 You should see a new text block show up in your web browser.
+For more information, check out the client.

 # Relevant directories